 You can use the DELETE method to delete a resource identified by a URL.

 From the above classification, you can see that the least difficult and most commonly used Apex REST API method that you can call out is a GET request.
 A GET request signifies that a client (sender) wants to retrieve data about a specific resource from the server.
+Tools like Postman can be used to test Salesforce REST APIs, including GET requests, making the process more efficient and interactive.
 Once the server receives a GET request, it will process the request and return the requested information to the client.

 You often use a lot of GET requests when browsing the internet.
 For example, let’s say you want to access your Facebook account on your phone.
 You fire up your browser and click on the Facebook bookmark.
 Your browser then performs a GET request soliciting for Facebook’s home page.
 The HTML page displayed on your screen is the response object.